RafaelSonego/InterviewTests/README.md

   - and make sure all code is SOLID!!!

-When finished, make a pull request against the master branch
+When finished, make a pull request against the master branch.